 Why should you be using a visual timetable in your classroom, and how do you use one?
-Plus, keep reading to find out how The Hive's digital visual timetable will benefit your students and save you SO much time!
+Plus, keep reading to find out how The Hive's editable daily schedule template will benefit your students and save you SO much time!

 Visual timetables are an absolute MUST in an early years classroom.
 By providing a visual representation of the day's classroom schedule, children can understand the structure of their school day, and prepare themselves accordingly.
-Visual timetables help reduce stress and anxiety (and the behaviours that stem from this) and instead promote self-regulation, engagement, focus and a positive learning environment.
+Visual timetables are a great way to help reduce stress and anxiety (and the behaviours that stem from this) and instead promote self-regulation, engagement, focus and a positive learning environment.

 Why are visual timetables so important?

 Imagine you turned up to a professional learning day or training, and there was no agenda.
 How would you feel?

 - You might feel anxious- are they going to ask me anything?
 How long will this go for?
 When will we have a break?